nowaycomputer/euro2016/README.md

-# euro2016

-attempt to predict results and outcomes of euro2016

-Idea: use current ELO ratings as a base and update the scores based on:
+# Euro 2016 Odds Analysis

+This project looks at the best exchange odds available on betfair for the Euro 2016 matches and compares them to the ELO-based method of estimating outcome probability

+The scraping/analysis is all done in python and mysql with a basic interface in php

-    - Basic sentiment analysis of news stories
+Future plans may include some sentiment analysis of sports news websites
-    - Changes in bookies odds